Opening in June 2017

 Water/Ways focuses on the numerous relationships between people and water.
 How has water shaped our history and traditions?
 How does it impact our daily life?
 What does the future hold for water?

-KHC sponsors Water/Ways in Kansas in partnership with Smithsonian Institution’s Museum on Main Street program, a one-of-a-kind cultural project that serves small towns and residents of rural America.
+KHC sponsors Water/Ways in Kansas in partnership with Smithsonian Institution’s Museum on Main Street program, a one-of-a-kind cultural project that serves residents of rural America.
 Support for Museum on Main Street has been provided by the US Congress.

 For more information about the Water/Ways Smithsonian Institution traveling exhibition tour, contact Tracy Quillin, associate director, at tracy(at)kansashumanities.org.

-Six Kansas communities will host the Water/Ways Smithsonian Institution traveling exhibition between June 2017 and April 2018:
+Seven Kansas communities will host the Water/Ways Smithsonian Institution traveling exhibition between June 2017 and June 2018:

 - Eudora Area Historical Society